FINN’S GIRL (Dominique Cardona, Laurie Colbert). 88 minutes. Opens Friday (June 6). For venues and times, see Movies page 96. Rating: NN

 Reproductive technology specialist Finn (Brooke Johnson) inherits the abortion clinic founded by her deceased lover and now has to mother daughter Zelly (Maya Ritter) on her own.

-When a right-?wing fanatic starts shooting at Finn, she gets protection from the police, including Diana (Yanna McIntosh), who could be interested in Finn.
+When a right-wing fanatic starts shooting at Finn, she gets protection from the police, including Diana (Yanna McIntosh), who could have a romantic interest in Finn.

-Cinematographer Patrick McGowan makes it look good, though, and the performances are believable.
+Cinematographer Patrick McGowan makes the film and Toronto look good, though, and the performances by mostly local actors, especially those of Ritter and Andrew Chalmers as her friend Max, are believable.